joaogabrielzo/studying-akka-stream/README.md

 # Akka Stream Studies Projects

 This repository contains the projects from Rock the JVM's Akka Stream course.
-As I go along, it's gonna be updated with the code and explanations about what's happening.
+As I go along, it's gonna be updated with the code and (sometimes) explanations about what's happening.

 ### Side Projects